 Effective ways LCIs and Advocacy Organizations can Unite to offer Bike Safety Education

-A Closer Look at the new Bicycling and Walking in the United States: Benchmarking Report
+A Closer Look at the 2018 Bicycling and Walking in the United States: Benchmarking Report

 2019 Club and Advocacy Group Insurance Webinar

 With over 25 years of experience in bicycle security, Ground Control Systems will share their knowledge of campus bike parking best practices and benefits, including planning and funding the project.
 A special guest speaker from UC Davis will also share how they successfully became a Bicycle Friendly University.
 View the full webinar and check out the campus bike parking slides.

 Federal policy staff from the League, Safe Routes to School and People for Bikes will discuss potential policy "asks" for TAP, HSIP in the next reauthorization and look forward to hearing your ideas on what would help your state best access federal funding for bicycling and walking.